Lord of LRDs: Insights into a "Little Red Dot" with a low-ionization spectrum at z = 0.1: Introduction

 One of the consequences of the stellar interpretation of the UV-optical turnover is the high stellar masses ($>\!10^{9-10}\,M_\odot$) for LRDs, which are mainly derived from the strong Balmer breaks in the turnover region.
 These large masses, together with the high comoving-volume density of LRDs, lead to a stellar-mass function potentially incompatible with the standard $\rm \Lambda CDM$ cosmological model \citep[e.g.,][]{akins_lrd_2024,inayoshi_ombh_2024}.
 Additionally, the compactness of LRDs implies extremely high stellar-mass densities reaching $10^{5-6}~M_\odot ~\text{pc}^{-2}$ within their half-light radii \citep{baggen_lrd_2024,labbe_monster,ma_lrd_2024}.
 Such a high stellar density is only seen in the nuclear star clusters (NSCs) of local galaxies \citep{Neumayer_2020}, whose stellar masses are several orders of magnitude lower than those inferred for LRDs.
 Furthermore, the high stellar masses of LRDs are incompatible with the low dynamical masses inferred from the widths of their emission lines \citep{juodzbalis_rosetta_2024,wangbingjie_2024,ji_lrdbreak_2025,deugenio_qso1_2025,Akins_ci_2025}.

 Recently, it has been proposed that the stellar-mass problem of LRDs can be alleviated if their observed continua including the strong Balmer breaks are dominated by AGN accretion discs rather than stellar populations \citep{Inayoshi_maiolino_2025,ji_lrdbreak_2025}.
 In this picture, the Balmer breaks are driven by dense nuclear gas potentially close to the broad-line region (BLR) that is optically thick to the Balmer continuum, without invoking massive stellar populations.
-The idea of Balmer breaks not produced within stellar atmospheres dates back to early work on the circumstellar medium of supernovae (SNe) and Novae \citep{Kirshner_sn_1975,Strittmatter_nova_1977}.
-As long as enough hydrogen atoms are populated to the first excited state through Ly$\alpha$ trapping and collisional excitation (mostly at the ``metastable'' 2s state), significant Balmer continuum absorption can lead to strong Balmer breaks much deeper than those typically produced by stellar populations \citep{Inayoshi_maiolino_2025}.
-Furthermore, microturbulence or differential motions of the obscuring clouds can smooth the Balmer break, making it better match the observed shape of the turnover in LRDs \citep{ji_lrdbreak_2025}.
-Recent models also explore the potential origin of the obscuring gas, including the ``quasi-star'' idea where the black hole formed through direct collapses and left a gas envelope \citep{Begelman_2006,Begelman_2025,naidu_lrd_2025} or the turbulent accretion flows surrounding the black hole \citep{Liu_speddlrd_2025}.
+Recent models also explore the potential origin of the obscuring gas, including the ``quasi-star'' idea where the black hole formed through direct collapses and left a gas envelope \citep{Begelman_2006,Begelman_2025,naidu_lrd_2025} or the turbulent accretion flows surrounding the black hole \citep{Liu_speddlrd_2025}. \redtxt{Such gas envelopes around early black holes might eventually disappear due to the drop of gas inflow rates due to the gas removal by supernova feedback in galaxies \citep{Inayoshi_gasremoval_2025}.}